verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     .. note:: When a mode is specified to be disabled for packing, its child ``<pb_type>`` and the ``<mode>`` of child ``<pb_type>`` will be considered as disabled for packing automatically.
 There is no need to specify ``disable_packing`` for every ``<mode>`` in the tree of ``<pb_type>``.

+    .. warning:: This is a power-user debugging option.
+See :ref:`multi_mode_logic_block_tutorial` for a detailed how-to-use.

     For example:

     .. code-block:: xml